ksu-cs-textbooks/cs-zero/content/x-cis115-labs/6-booleans/02-pseudocode-operators/_index.md

 ## OR Operator

 The next Boolean operator to review in pseudocode is the `OR` operator.
-This operator will result in a `true` value if at least one of input values is `true`.
-If both input are `false`, then the result is `false`.
+This operator will result in a `true` value if at least one of the input values is `true`.
+If both inputs are `false`, then the result is `false`.
 This corresponds to the following truth table:

 | Variable 1 | Variable 2 | Result |
 |:----------:|:----------:|:------:|